veritoec/FinalProjectDeepLearning/README.md

 #### What can be found in this Workspace?
 Our Data folder, Results folder, our Music Generation folder and our Lyrics Generation folder

+#### How to run the code in the repository?
+The code has been built in Google Drive and the data paths are hard coded to be our drive's.
+Nevertheless, all data is present in this repository and you can modify the paths at the beginning of each notebook.

 #### Refferences & Acknowledgements
 [1] https://towardsdatascience.com/generating-music-using-deep-learning-cb5843a9d55e